-Presenter: So, Professor Sandel, can I ask: I’m wondering, if you look for a kind of alignment, if you like, between what you called this register and utility and fairness.
+Moderator: So, Professor Sandel, can I ask: I’m wondering, if you look for a kind of alignment, if you like, between what you called this register and utility and fairness.
 And what I have in mind is the sort of thought process that John Rawls went through, where he thought about the civil rights movement and how infused the language was with religious language, and ultimately ended up allowing for that religious language because it – he thought it ultimately aligned with another kind of moral reasoning.
 So, I’m wondering if you look for an alignment or if you think that a religious way of thinking, if you like, can stand as a free-standing counterbalance to some of these other –

 Michael Sandel: Well, I think it can be a free-standing contribution.
 I don’t know whether it’s a counterbalance, but a free-standing independent contribution, I would say – I would not insist that people whose moral and civic convictions are informed by faith traditions.
 I would not insist that they translate those arguments into a form of reason that washes away their source.
 Because often what’s most interesting about the contribution is inseparable from the source, even if not everyone in the society shares that faith tradition.
 Learning about the source, and hearing the line of reasoning that flows from the source is part of what makes it, or can make a distinctive contribution.
 When evangelical Protestants led the abolitionist movement in the 1830s and 1840s.
 They argued that slavery was a sin.
 Now, there are other arguments to be made against slavery, other moral arguments that are entirely legitimate and important, and weighty, but I wouldn’t insist that evangelical abolitionists translate their conviction about slavery as sin into slavery as some other kind of injustice detached from sin, because that misses an important part of the contribution.
 Likewise, if you washed away all of the Christian strands of Martin Luther King’s argument against segregation, it wouldn’t be Martin Luther King.
 I would be something else.
 It would be something else, and it would be a lesser thing.
 And, so, that’s why I think it’s a mistake to try to insist on a translation – now, that doesn’t mean we shouldn’t try to make ourselves understandable to one another, and try to persuade one another, and reason together.
 But, the reason I don’t think that means we have to neglect, or cut off, or bracket the source is I don’t think these sources of faith traditions are hermetically sealed, and so inaccessible to people outside them.
 I think that’s a great mistake.
 And so, that’s why I would not insist on translating it to some other more neutral moral vocabulary.

-Presenter: Thank you.
+Moderator: Thank you.
 Would you like to ask Professor Elshtain a question?

 Jean Elshtain: Oh, that’s right.
 I jumped the gun of asking him.

-Presenter: I have another one if you’d like.
+Moderator: I have another one if you’d like.